Stanislav Chistov

-Stanislav Mikhailovich Chistov (Станислав Михайлович Чистов; born April 17, 1983) is a Russian professional ice hockey player currently playing for HC Lada Togliatti of the Supreme Hockey League.
+Stanislav Mikhailovich Chistov (Станислав Михайлович Чистов; born April 17, 1983) is a Russian former professional ice hockey player.

 Playing career

 Prior to playing professionally, Chistov played for the Georgetown Raiders Junior A hockey club in Georgetown, Ontario.

 Chistov began his career in the Avangard Omsk organization, playing for their Russian Superleague team in Omsk from 1999–2002.
 In the 2001 NHL Entry Draft, Chistov was drafted fifth overall by the Mighty Ducks of Anaheim.
 While military obligations complicated Chistov's transfer to North America, he and fellow draftee Alexander Frolov left Russia anyway, in 2002, ultimately signing with the Ducks after a prolonged dispute with Russian officials.

 In his rookie season in the NHL (2002–03), Chistov managed 30 points in 79 regular season games.
 The next year, Chistov struggled, and he was sent down to Anaheim's American Hockey League (AHL) affiliate, the Cincinnati Mighty Ducks.
 He remained there during the 2004–05 NHL lockout, until he decided he did not want to play in the minor pros, and he and the club parted ways.

 Chistov returned to Russia for the 2005–06 season, where he enjoyed a solid campaign playing on Evgeni Malkin's line for the Super League's Metallurg Magnitogorsk.
 In the summer of 2006, Chistov signed a two-year, one-way contract with the Anaheim Ducks.
 On November 13, 2006, Chistov was traded to the Boston Bruins for a third round draft pick in the 2008 NHL entry draft.
 In the summer of 2007, Chistov signed with Salavat Yulaev Ufa of the Russian Super League.
 By February 2008, Chistov had parted ways with Salavat Yulaev Ufa, and while he was reportedly skating with the Boston Bruins' minor league affiliate, the Providence Bruins, he did not return to the Bruins.

 On August 23, 2008, he moved from Avangard Omsk to Metallurg Magnitogorsk.